 And, once again, compounding the problem of isolation is the problem of invisibility.
 The truth is, many service agencies and church ministries have created effective and innovative programs, and yet they are struggling or failing for lack of participants.
 Week after week, life-changing programs go undersubscribed, job-training classes operate at half-capacity, halfway houses have unfilled beds, and ministries are shutting down.
 Here’s why: They lack an effective way to connect to and communicate with returning citizens in real time.
 People can’t see each other.

-Register today as a returning citizen, service provider or volunteer, or login as a guest, to be linked directly with the network of help being offered in your community and beyond.
+Register today as a returning citizen, service provider, or volunteer/advocate, or login as a guest, to be linked directly with the network of help being offered in your community and beyond.

 ION is completely free to inmates, returning citizens, and their families.

 All service providers receive a ONE YEAR free trial!
-Afterwards, it’s only $25/year subscription for individual volunteers or $100/year for organizations.
+Afterwards, it’s only $25/year subscription for individual volunteers/advocates or $100/year for organizations.

 The ION website works great on all smartphones, tablets, laptops, and desktop computers.